Phan Văn Giang

+Phan Văn Giang (born October 14, 1960) is a Vietnamese politician and a General of the Vietnam People's Army.
+He currently serves as a member of the Politburo, a member of the Standing Committee of the Central Military Commission, Deputy Secretary of the Central Military Commission, Deputy Prime Minister, Minister of National Defence, Chairman of the Central Council for National Defence and Security Education, Head of the Inter-agency Working Group on National Defence and Security, Head of the Steering Committee on Human Rights, a member of the Council for National Defence and Security, and a member of the 16th National Assembly (2026–2031 term).

 Early life and career

-Phan Văn Giang was born in October 14, 1960 in Hồng Quang Commune, Nam Trực district, Nam Định province but his hometown is from Thai Nguyen province.
+Phan Văn Giang was born in October 14, 1960 in Núi Hột village, Đồng Hỷ district, Thai Nguyen province but his hometown is Hồng Quang Commune, Nam Trực district, Nam Định province.

-Giang began his military career in August 1978, initially serving as an information soldier in Battalion 4, Regiment 677, Division 346.
-His skills were put to the test during the border conflict in February 1979, where he fought at high point 893 Pát village, Cao Chương commune, Trà Lĩnh District, Cao Bằng Province.
-In November 1979, he was selected to study at the Tank and Armor Officer University to specialize in tank and armor command.
-He was admitted to the Communist Party of Vietnam in December 1982.
-Graduating with a Bachelor's degree in tank and armored command and staff from the Tank and Armor Officer University in September 1983, Giang was promptly promoted to Lieutenant and assigned to Division 312, Army Corps 1.
-Over the years, he assumed various leadership roles within the division, including Platoon Leader and Deputy Commander, while also pursuing advanced training at the National Defense Academy, where he earned a doctorate in military science.
+Giang began his military career in August 1978, initially serving as an information soldier in 4th Battalion, 677th Regiment of PAVN's 346th Division.
+His skills were put to the test during the border conflict in February 1979, where he fought at the height of 893 near Pát village of Trà Lĩnh District, Cao Bằng Province.
+In November 1979, he was selected to study at the Vietnam Military College of Tank Armour Officer to specialize in tank and armor command.
+In December 1982, he was admitted to the Communist Party of Vietnam.
+In September 1983, after he graduated from the College of Tank Armour Officer with a Bachelor's degree in tank and armored command and staff, Giang was promptly promoted to Lieutenant and assigned to the 312th Division of 1st Army Corps.
+Over the years, he assumed various leadership roles within the division, including Platoon Leader and Deputy Commander, while also pursuing advanced training at the National Defense Academy, where he has earned a doctorate in military science.